Sikkim mountain vole

 The Sikkim mountain vole (Neodon sikimensis) is a species of rodent in the family Cricetidae.
 It is found in Bhutan, India, Nepal and China.

 Description

 The Sikkim mountain vole has a head-and-body length of between 97 and 119 mm and a tail length of 30 to 52 mm.
 The dorsal fur is dark brown, the underparts are dark grey and there is an intermediate strip of ochre-brown where the two colours meet.
 The upper surface of both fore and hind feet are brownish-white and the tail is bicoloured, being brown above and white below.
-The Sikkim mountain vole is very similar in appearance to the Chinese scrub vole (Neodon irene) although the two can be distinguished by examination of their teeth.
+The Sikkim mountain vole is very similar in appearance to the Chinese scrub vole (N. irene) although the two can be distinguished by examination of their teeth.